WHAT IS A COMPLAINT?

 - Policy holder of a group life or general insurance. and / or

 - A stakeholder as defined in Section 2 of the Financial Services Regulatory Act, 2010.

 |Central Securities Depository||Collective Investment Scheme||Credit Bureau|

 |Trustee of a Retirement Fund||Representative of an Investment Advisor||Manager of a Collective Investment Scheme|

 HOW TO LODGE A COMPLAINT

 All complaints must be lodged in writing with your non-bank FSP before we can begin our investigation into your complaint.

 If you are still not satisfied with your non-bank FSP’s response to your complaint or if they have not responded to your complaint within 30 days from the date you lodged it, then you may lodge your complaint with the OFS provided we have seen proof that your matter has been initially raised with your non-bank FSP.

 If you would like to lodge a complaint with us you can download our complaint form(in English or SiSwati) and forward us sworn copies of your form via fax, post or email together with any supporting documents and/or information relevant to the Complaint.
-You can also find an additional form for multiple complainants here.

 Alternatively you can call us or come to our offices for a consultation.